-Melanie is newly transplanted from Austin, Texas to the great and beautiful state of California.
-After traveling the country in an ‘83 VW Vanagon, and only knowing Ojai from a magical dream 10 years ago, she finally decided to make Ojai her forever home and open her dream Yoga studio.
+Melanie Freeman is the owner of Arrow Heart Yoga.
+After traveling the country in an ‘83 VW Vanagon, and only knowing Ojai from a magical dream 10 years ago, she finally decided to make Ojai her home and open her dream Yoga studio.
 Melanie loves teaching Yoga and is passionate about a healthy body and an open mind to circulate a positive vibration throughout your whole life.

 "I have learned that having an active body can allow the mind to rest.
 After years of experience I am in a position to help lead others in this practice of body control, breath movement, and mind clearing by strengthening, lengthening, energizing, and meditating.
 Yoga is not only a mental and physical exercise, but also an exercise that permeates into other parts of your life."

 Lyz Merola was living in Meiners Oaks when Arrow Heart Yoga opened up in 2015.
 She was there on day one as an enthusiastic & regular practitioner.
 Between a physical job and lots of desk time while in college, a regular yoga practice was an easy choice to find balance.
 She was so inspired by the caliber of instructors that she took the steps to become a teacher in order to share this joy with others.
 She trained with Shivakali Yoga and received her 200 hour RYT certification in 2017.
 She instructs a spirited alignment-based vinyasa class and enjoys pairing the flow with beats to inspire movement.